-CREST Researchers delivered a masterclass on intelligence interviewing to over fifty practitioners from European government, police and military organisations.
-The day covered new techniques and findings from ground breaking research and was delivered in partnership with the International Investigative Interviewing Research Group (IIIRG).
+An international group of researchers, including those funded by CREST, delivered a masterclass on intelligence interviewing to over 50 practitioners from European government, police, and military organisations.
+The day covered new techniques and findings from groundbreaking research and was delivered in partnership with the International Investigative Interviewing Research Group.

 The full contents and presenters were:

-- Professor Laurence Alison, University of Liverpool, Why tough tactics fail and rapport gets results
+- Laurence Alison, University of Liverpool, Why tough tactics fail and rapport gets results

-- Professor Lorraine Hope, University of Portsmouth, Eliciting information using a multi-modal Timeline Technique
+- Lorraine Hope, University of Portsmouth, Eliciting information using a multi-modal Timeline Technique

-- Professor Paul Taylor, Lancaster University, Strategies for understanding others and helping them understand you
+- Paul Taylor, Lancaster University, Strategies for understanding others and helping them understand you

-- Professor Aldert Vrij, University of Portsmouth, Cognitive Credibility Assessment: A theoretical and empirical overview
+- Aldert Vrij, University of Portsmouth, Cognitive Credibility Assessment: A theoretical and empirical overview